At a Glance

 Government of Uganda (GoU) places high priority in accessing climate finance to assist in addressing its climate change adaptation and mitigation funding needs as articulated in the Nationally Determined Commitments (NDCs).
 However, limited human and institutional capacity hinders GoU from accessing funding for Uganda’s adaptation and mitigation priority interventions.

-To respond to this issue, the project aims at providing early–stage support to enable the country to access the Green Climate Fund (GCF) and other climate finance sources through the nominated entities.
+In response to this Challenge, the project aims at providing early–stage support to enable the country to access the Green Climate Fund (GCF) and other climate finance sources through the nominated direct access entities.

 The project aligns with IO1.
 Strengthened national, sub-national and local green growth planning, financing and institutional frameworks; IO2.
 Increased green growth investment flows which enable partner governments to implement green growth policies; and IO3.
 Improved multi-directional knowledge sharing and learning to empower local and external agents necessary to drive green growth processes in partner governments.